jhclark/ducttape/README.md

 This is the in-progress baking of DuctTape, a workflow management system for researchers who heart unix.
 This is a complete overhaul of the LoonyBin workflow manager.
 Currently, it is not yet suitable for production use.

+For a basic tutorial on the syntax of DuctTape that currently works, see [tutorial.md](tutorial.md).

 Updates
 =======